genropy/genropy_saved/docs/genro/webpage_elements/controller/dataformula.rst

 Attributes
 ==========

-	* path: here lies the path folder in the :ref:`genro-datastore` of your value.
+	* path: here lies the path folder in the :ref:`genro_datastore` of your value.
 	* formula: here lies the "formula"
 	* next parameters: variables contained into the formula (and ``**kwargs``)